 Currently residing in Los Angeles, Toby continues to evolve and create, with a particular interest in collaborating in visual art, film, virtual reality, and multi-media projects.
 While the scope of his music remains broad, he is particularly interested and skilled in producing in the following genres: ambient/atmospheric, funk/hip hop, electronic/synthwave, percussive/high energy/big beats, live saxophone, dramatic tension and release, quirky whimsical stabs and interludes.

-Toby continues to compose and consult for Invertigo Dance Theatre of Los Angeles, who recently received a New England Foundation for the Arts’ National Dance Project Production Grant.
-He is producing, songwriting and performing for an album of original music with Myuna to be released in 2019.
+Toby continues to compose and consult for Invertigo Dance Theatre of Los Angeles, who recently received a New England Foundation for the Arts’ National Dance Project Production Grant and embarked on their first national tour He is producing, songwriting and performing for an album of original music with Myuna to be released in 2020.
 Myuna writes, records, and performs music, and co-creates sound baths and multi-sensory experiences.